mrisney/navbar-links-app/README.md

 -  `Delete Link`
 -  `Edit Link`
 -  `Manage Links List`
-In order to create CRUD operations using RESTful API in Angular 7, we need to generate `link.ts` class and `rest-api.service.ts` files.
+In order to create CRUD operations using REST API's in Angular, we need to generate `link.ts` class and `rest-api.service.ts` files.

 #### Generate Link Interface Class